 For this, you will need an instrument that is properly tuned.
 Let’s take a guitar for this example.
 You could try to play a standard Major scale ( C, D, E, F, G, A, B ) and sing each note of the scale as you play it.
 Try to sing on the pitch as accurately as possible.
 Play one note at the time and repeat it over and over until you match the pitch with your voice.

 4. Listen to different genres of music

-As you already know, the world that we are living in is consisted of various different cultures and regions.
+As you already know, the world that we are living in consists of various cultures and regions.
 In that sense, music that is developed in Asia differs from the music originated from the West.
 Asian musical scale is often based around a five note scale.
-On the other hand, modern Western music is characterized by a eight note scale.
+On the other hand, modern Western music is characterized by an eight note scale.
 By practicing the above steps and applying it to different genres of music, you will improve your hearing even more over time.

 5. Money spent on musical classes with a professional is money well spent

-Professional musicians that are offering tutorship have years of experience in tuning instruments, personal ear training and hitting the pitches in order to create best possible music piece.
+Professional musicians that are offering tutorship have years of experience in tuning instruments, personal ear training, and hitting the pitches to create the best possible music piece.
 Working with such a person will be of additional help in perfecting your hearing.